-The 60% project design will be completed in coordination with the ORERP team in Spring 2019.
-The 60% Basis of Design will inform the draft Bank Enabling Instrument, which will be submitted to the ACOE and IRT in Spring 2019.
-Prior to advancing the project beyond the 60% design level, Staff will return to the Board in Summer 2019 for authorization to complete the 100% design and preparation of technical specifications, with the goal of starting construction in Fall 2020.
+Amendment No. 6 to the agreement with Great Ecology is needed for additional hydrodynamic modeling and analyses, to complete the environmental review technical studies, meet recent state sea level rise guidance, and to facilitate California Coastal Commission and IRT mitigation banking approval.
+The 60% project design will be completed in coordination with the ORERP team in 2019.
+The 60% Basis of Design will inform the draft Bank Enabling Instrument, which will be submitted to USACE and the IRT in 2019.
+Prior to advancing the project beyond the 60% design level, staff will return to the Board in early 2020 for authorization to complete the 100% design and preparation of technical specifications.
+Staff anticipates public review of the EIR to occur in no later than summer 2020, while EIR certification is estimated to occur in late 2020.
+Coastal Act review, including the Port Master Plan Amendment and Coastal Development Permit, will also be completed in 2020/2021, with the goal of starting construction in fall 2021.